 PS C:\Users\Administrator> Get-CimInstance -ClassName Win32_LogicalDiskToPartition |select Antecedent, Dependent |fl Antecedent : Win32_DiskPartition (DeviceID = "Disk #0, Partition #0") Dependent : Win32_LogicalDisk (DeviceID = "C:") Antecedent : Win32_DiskPartition (DeviceID = "Disk #1, Partition #0") Dependent : Win32_LogicalDisk (DeviceID = "D:")

-Run the following command to query the serial number of the disk:
+Run the following command to check whether block storage devices are attached based on the NVMe protocol and query the serial numbers of the devices:

 Connect to an ECS instance.